 Our next International Workshop, jointly organized with Network of Ontario Lie Theorists, is "Hopf Algebras, Algebraic Groups and Related Structures".
 The dates are June 13 - 17, 2016.
 The workshop's venue is the main campus of Memorial University of Newfoundland in St. John's, NL, on the east coast of Newfoundland.
 For full details click here.

 Our next mini course is an AARMS-AAC Mini course named "Nichols Algebras" by Professor István Heckenberger from University of Marburg, Germany.
 The dates are March 14 - 18, 2016.
 For full details click here.

 In August 2015, jointly with Network of Ontario Lie Theorists, we organized an International Workshop "Algebraic Groups and Lie Algebras".
 The dates were August 17 - 21, 2015.
 The workshop's venue was Bonne Bay Marine Station of Memorial University of Newfoundland in Norris Pont, NL, on the west coast of Newfoundland, within Gros Morne National Park.

 The workshop is the continuation of joint activity between the Atlantic Algebra Centre and the Network of Ontario Lie Theorists.
 This time we focus on the interrelations and various connections between the Lie theory and algebraic groups as well as on applications to representation theory, graded algebras, superalgebras and quantum groups.

-We plan to attract about 25-30 participants from different countries.
-The schedule of the workshop will include several mini-courses given by leading experts addressed at young researchers, postdocs and graduate students, as well as research talks and short communications given by graduate students and postdocs.
+We planned to attract about 25-30 participants from different countries.
+The schedule of the workshop included several mini-courses given by leading experts addressed at young researchers, postdocs and graduate students, as well as research talks and short communications given by graduate students and postdocs.

 The organizing Committee includes